Natural Stone Cleaning

 Test Patch

-A discreet test clean is performed to confirm the chosen method achieves the desired result without any adverse reaction on the stone.
+A discreet test clean is performed to confirm the chosen method achieves the desired result without any adverse reaction.

 Method Selection

-Based on the test, we select from DOFF steam, TORC micro-abrasion, nebulous spray, or chemical poultice — whichever is safest and most effective.
+Based on the test, we select from DOFF steam, TORC micro-abrasion, nebulous spray, or chemical poultice.

 Systematic Cleaning

-The stone is cleaned methodically, working from top to bottom, ensuring even coverage and consistent results across the full surface area.
+The stone is cleaned methodically, working from top to bottom, ensuring even coverage and consistent results.

 Post-Clean Assessment

-Final inspection to check for any residual soiling, staining, or areas needing additional treatment, followed by aftercare recommendations.
+Final inspection for any residual soiling, followed by aftercare recommendations.

 Key Benefits